 Simpson Millar are currently receiving enquiries from holidaymakers who fell ill at the Hotel Riu Palace in Cape Verde.
 Initial reports suggest Salmonella may the cause of the infection, but this is yet to be confirmed.

 Our specialist team of Holiday Sickness Solicitors have many years’ experience of helping holidaymakers obtain compensation for a holiday sickness.
-For example:

 So if you’ve been affected by sickness whilst staying at the Hotel Riu Palace in Cape Verde, contact our Solicitors who specialise in holiday sickness claims for free legal advice.
 We may be able to deal with your claim on a No Win, No Fee basis - ask us for details.